Embodied Healing

 Why is it useful to feel my body?

-For more information and resources about TC-TSY click here.
+For more information and resources about TCTSY click here.

 Participant Feedback

-• “I really appreciate how there are always options given with poses and depending on what is right for you and your body, you can choose what feels right for you.
+• “I really appreciate how there are always options given depending on what is right for you and your body, you can choose what feels right for you.
 Jen’s language that she uses is extremely empowering and enables me choice and autonomy about movement that is right for me.
 As someone that struggles to identify what is happening for me in my body due to dissociation, being able to connect to my body in a way that feels safe, and empowering has been so healing!”

 • “The reminders that everything was optional and the gentle, supportive nature of the facilitation put me back in control”.